Hanabi-Live/hanabi-live/docs/features.md

 - Ctrl + shift + right-click --> Repeat the previously entered note
   - If you need to put the same note on multiple cards, enter the note on the first card, and then use this hotkey on the rest of the cards.
 - Ctrl + shift + alt + right-click --> [kt]
+- Hover + delete --> Deletes the note on the card cursor is pointed at

 <br />